This post includes affiliate links.

 The amount of rows you need to do depend on whether you make it for an adult/teen or a different size.

-Now, you need to choose, do you want it to be a messy bun hat, a neck warmer (do not have to do anything, you are done now), a beanie, a hat with pom-pom, or a pussycat hat?
+Now, you need to choose.
+Do you want it to be a messy bun hat?
+A neck warmer (do not have to do anything, you are done now) or a beanie?
+Maybe a hat with pom-pom, or a pussycat hat?

 On the next pages you will see how to make them into a messy bun beanie, just a beanie, hat with pom-pom or a pussycat hat